Do it online

 Council tax support

-If you are of working age, you cannot get council tax support or housing benefit if you have savings of £16,000 or more.
+If you are of working age, you cannot get Housing Benefit if you have savings of £16,000 or more.
+For Council Tax Support, the figure is £10,000 or more.

 Some people and properties are exempt from council tax.
 People who do not meet the criteria for council tax support may still be able to apply to reduce their council tax.
 Read our guide to reducing your council tax for more information.